Sh1d0w/conf/README.md

 When using a stable version of `nixpkgs`, there does not seem to be an elegant way of frequently updating individual packages.

-In our setup we prefer to follow nixpkgs-unstable and install most packages with either `home-manager` or `devbox global`.
+In our setup we prefer to follow nixpkgs-unstable and install most packages `home-manager`

 ### Updating flake inputs